frozenarc/fp-recursion/README.md

 ```
 oprFunc(
     ele, // Element of source array
-    value, // To be used to compute new value and the new valuue shoudl be returned from the function.
+    value, // To be used to compute a new value and the new value should be returned from the function.
 The returned value will be passed here in next iteration
     idx, // Current index
     srcArray //Whole source array for handling some unexpected scenario
 ) // The function should return a new computed value